 Pad printing of auto components, laser marking machines for traceability of auto parts, fully certified pad, and screen printing inks are some printing options for the automotive sector.

 The precision nature of inkjet printing enables automotive and first-tier automotive suppliers to reduce waste and enhance their environmental credentials.
-Printing on components, from brake pads to number plates and dashboards to engine covers, is enhanced through inkjet printing.
-Besides, the set-up costs for inkjet printing are very low compared to other traditional modes of printing.
+Printing on components, from brake pads to number plates and dashboards to engine covers is improved through inkjet printing.
+Besides, the set-up costs for inkjet printing are low compared to other traditional types of printing.

-Pad Printing is the process of transferring a 2-D image onto a 3-D part.
+Pad Printing transfers a 2-D image onto a 3-D part.
 This offset printing process requires an etched plate and pad to transfer the image.
-Pad printing technique is widely used in the automotive industry for car part decoration.
-Pad printing is commonly used for marking various types of automobile parts manufactured using injection molding technology.
+Pad printing is widely used in the automotive industry for car part decoration.
+Pad printing is commonly used to mark various automobile parts manufactured using injection molding technology.
 The specific strength of this method is its very high speed of printing large batches of products.
 The mold used for prints is relatively resistant to damage, ensuring its effective use for a long time.

 Screen printing is a method that uses a screen (a stencil) plate for printing.
 The stencil applies layers of ink on the printing surface.
 Screen printing is a key feature of car windows and dashboard printing and decoration using fabrics and emulsions / capillary films with many different characteristics to cover the continuously changing customer preferences in the automotive industry.